 Social preferences and the Value of Life: Evidence fairness matters with Shaun Hargreaves Heap, Christel Koop, Konstantinos Matakos and Asli Unan [5min Video]

 In an online survey we elicit and compare the value of statistical life (VSL) using a standard willingness-to-pay (WTP) for a reduction in the personal chances of death with an analogous social planner type question that we design to engage better with people’s social preferences.
 Our results indicate that standard figures significantly underestimate the VSL that is appropriate for major policy interventions.
 Taking social preferences into account doubles the VSL.

 Distorted Fairness Beliefs: Motivating oneself or protecting one’s self-image – with Max Lobeck

 Technological Change and Preferences for Redistribution – with David Hope and Julian Limberg

 Good Inequality, Bad Inequality, and the Entitlement Effect – with Konstantinos Matakos

 Good news reduces trust in government and its efficacy: The case of the Pfizer/BioNTech vaccine announcement with Shaun Hargreaves Heap, Christel Koop, Konstantinos Matakos and Asli Unan – PLOS ONE, 2021, 16(12).
 [Replication files]

-COVID-19 and People’s Health-Wealth Preferences: Information Effects and Policy Implications with Shaun Hargreaves Heap, Christel Koop, Konstantinos Matakos and Asli Unan [Politics JaM Podcast] [Vox EU] – Covid Economics, Issue 22 (2020)
+Can Information Backfire?
+Facts, Beliefs, and the Health-Wealth Trade-off with Shaun Hargreaves Heap, Christel Koop, Konstantinos Matakos and Asli Unan [Politics JaM Podcast] [Vox EU]